groovybits/mpegts_to_s3/README.md

 # UDP MpegTS to HLS VOD for UDP MpegTS Re-Stream

 UDP to HLS enables capturing of MPEG-TS UDP multicast streams, segmenting them into time-based HLS segments, creating `.m3u8` playlists, and uploading them to MinIO or S3 storage.
 The segments and playlists can then be signed for secure playback.
 You can also run diskless and not store the segments locally, only in memory and upload to S3/MinIO.
 It has a container deployment option using Podman that sets up a local MinIO server and the capture application.
 See the hls to udp relay for a way to replay the content [hls-to-udp](hls-to-udp/README.md).
+There is an API Server in Node.js that can be used to manage the capture and playback jobs in [recording-playback-server](recording-playback-server).

 ```mermaid
 graph LR